tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 Notes on content we read, watch, hear.
 Termed 'literature notes' in many discussions.
-The folder is titled `reference` to aid in frictionless filing: If we're consuming some information and writing notes on it, it goes in the `reference` folder, it doesn't matter if it's a video, recording, academic paper, etc.
+The folder is titled `reference` to aid in frictionless filing: If we're consuming some information and writing notes on it, it goes in the `reference` folder - it doesn't matter if it's a video, recording, academic paper, etc.

 > This is a good example of where to withhold the temptation to create more